-The surface tolerance of the screeded No. 8 bedding material should be $\pm^3/8$ in. over 10 ft. (\pm 10 mm over 3 m).
+The surface tolerance of the screeded No. 8 bedding material should be $\pm^3/8$ in. over 10 ft. ( $\pm$ 10 mm over 3 m).
 The concrete pavers should be placed immediately after the No. 8 stone bedding is placed and screeded.
 Construction equipment and foot traffic should be kept off the screeded layer.

 Install the pavers manually or with mechanical installation equipment-After screeding the bedding material, the pavers are placed on this layer.
 Paver installation can be by hand or with mechanical equipment.
+Spacing between units is /2 in.
+(12 mm) or less in order to comply with ADA requirements.
 Mechanized installation may be a cost-efficient means to install the units and reduces installation time.
 Figure 27 and 28 shows mechanized equipment placing permeable paver layers manufactured for placement in their final laying pattern.
 Mechanical installation requires careful planning including selection available paver layer patterns from local manufacturers and well-orchestrated material flow logistics in order to gain efficiencies.
 For further information on mechanical installation, consult ICPI Tech Spec 11-Mechanical Installation of Interlocking Concrete Pavements and ICPI Tech Spec 15-A Guide for the Construction of Mechanically Installed Interlocking Concrete Pavements.